Close Banner

 What About Virtual Queues?

 We personally have managed to get in to dine sooner or several hours later than scheduled to accommodate our Boarding Group.
-Although we've also had some restaurants give us problems if we do not check in with them before riding.
+However, we've also had some restaurants give us problems if we do not check in with them before riding.
 We take screenshots of our reservation and Boarding Group just in case so that nothing disappears after our reservation's time passes.
 We can usually add or subtract a guest from the reservation as people's plans or hunger levels change.
 We've always found the restaurants to be very accommodating to our changing needs as long as we have a reservation and communicate.

 The Ins and Outs of Disneyland Dining Reservations - Carthay Circle Lounge Food